I am a yoga teacher, yoga therapist and TCTSY facilitator originally from Prague (Czechia), currently living in Be’er Sheva (Israel).

 In Vancouver, Canada I was fortunate to become student of Shakti Mhi and Pepe Danza thanks to whom I discovered the enormous potential of gentler approach to the practice during my Advanced Yoga Teacher Training in Prana Yoga Teacher College.
 In Vancouver I also experienced the power of deep and meditative Yin Yoga and received Yin Yoga certification from Jolene Bayda and later on immersed deeper to this practice thanks to Paul Grilley and Sebastian Pucelle.

-I am is enthusiastic to share my passion for yoga and mindful movement with my students and clients and study more both in the large discipline of yoga as well as the related therapeutic fields (Somatic Experiencing etc.).
+I am is enthusiastic to share my passion for yoga and mindful movement with my students and clients.
 My way of facilitating yoga comes from trauma informed perspective, encourages the students to bring full awareness to the present moment, inspires them to peacefully connect through their body and breath with their true self and thus discover their own immense life potential.

 In my point of view yoga teaches us to return to ourselves, to our essence.
 It´s a path which proved itself through the ages.
 It´s directing us to knowing ourselves better, expanding our possibilities, finding the ability to feel and express our authenticity.
 Yoga leads to the harmonization of body, mind and spirit and thus discovering the deepest potential of everyone of us and using our potential in everyday life.
 In the whirls of everyday life, we often forget our true nature or essence, the feeling of being whole disappears, or we are losing the feeling of inner balance.
 Practice of yoga positions (asanas), breath exercises (pranayama) and meditation is one of the options how to set forth on a journey leading towards harmony, (re)connection with ourselves, (re)discovering our own essence, embodying our inner truth, starting to live yoga – the union – in every moment.
 As beneficial side effects we can observe stress relief, calm mind, gradually we are building the positive relationship with ourselves (and others), on the physical level increasing our flexibility and strength, reducing potential backpains or losing few extra kilos, strengthening our will, increasing ability to focus and to be present.
 Yoga in specific setting can be great tool on our path to recovery from psychological trauma.